Powerlearnproject/se-assignment-day-2-git-and-github-Qwerty12345-ai/README.md

 ## Detail the steps involved in making your first commit to a GitHub repository.
 What are commits, and how do they help in tracking changes and managing different versions of your project?
+install git in your machine.
+configure git using commands in your powershell using cmd. the commands are git -- global user.name
+                 git -- global user.email

 ## How does branching work in Git, and why is it an important feature for collaborative development on GitHub?
 Discuss the process of creating, using, and merging branches in a typical workflow.